printezisn/serverless-blog-back/README.md

 # Serverless Blog (Back-end)

 A series of projects showing how you can build a serverless blog in AWS.
 This project contains the back-end part of the application.
+You can find the front-end part in https://github.com/printezisn/serverless-blog-front.

+My personal blog was built this way: https://ednablog.com.

 ## Built With

 The project is built in Go and uses the following AWS components:

-* Lambda Function
+- Lambda Function
-* API Gateway
+- API Gateway
-* DynamoDB
+- DynamoDB
+- Cognito

 ## Getting Started